jiangsheng/jiangsheng.github.io/docs/blogs/2009/10/how-to-change-the-user-agent-and-download-control-flags-in-a-webbrowser-control-host.rst

 .. meta::
    :description: User vnetvvv wants to know how to change the user agent string in a VB6 webbrowser control.
+The knowledge base article PRB: WebBrowser Control Clients Share Glo

 How to change the user agent and download control flags in a webbrowser control host
 ====================================================================================